 Revenue from New Clients

 Every business owner should have some idea of how much revenue they get from an “average” client.
 With experience, you will be able to turn your audience into clients at a fairly reliable rate.
-For example, you may be confident that five percent of the audience will hire you or buy what you’re selling, provided that it is an audience made up of your ideal clients.
+For example, you may be confident that five percent of the audience will hire you or buy what you’re selling – if it is an audience made up of your ideal clients.
 That will tell you how much revenue you stand to gain from saying yes to the speaking invitation.
-(Remember that speaking to people who cannot or will not hire you may be a charitable and worthwhile thing to do, but it does not result in clients for you.)
+Remember that speaking to people who cannot or will not hire you may be a charitable and worthwhile thing to do, but it does not result in clients for you.

 If for example your typical client spends $1,000 with you in one year, and your audience is made up of 50 people who could be your clients because they fit the profile of your ideal client, and you turn five percent of your audience into clients, then you could expect to receive on average $2,500 in new business for the talk.